Blog

 Moreover, being overweight or obese is by itself a risk factor for several other conditions like diabetes and heart disease.
 So, by losing weight you will probably be able to put your blood pressure under control while protecting your body from all the ill effects of obesity.

-3. Put your diet in check
+3. Put your Diet in Check

 A healthy diet is essential for a healthy body.
 This also applies to blood pressure.
 There are various diets that can help reduce blood pressure.
 One of the most recommended diets to lower blood pressure is called the “DASH diet”.
 Research has shown that following this diet can reduce your blood pressure by up to 11 mmHg.
 The diet mainly entitles the following: